CANDYlaboratory/candylab.github.io/_pages/people.md

 <div class='text'>
 	<h3>Penghui Du</h3>
 	<h6><em>Visiting Undergraduate Research Assistant</em></h6>
     <p1>Penghui joined the team as an undergraduate research assistant for the 2023 Fall semester.
 He is currently pursuing his Bachelor's degree at the Southern University of Science and Technology, with a major in Intelligent Medical Engineering.
 Penghui is particularly interested in computational and cognitive neuroscience, machine learning, and bioimaging techniques such as fMRI and PET.
-Besides his studies, he also enjoys listening to all kinds of music, long distance jogging, and cooking.<br>
+Besides his studies, he also enjoys listening to all kinds of music, long-distance jogging, and cooking.<br>
 	📖  <a href = "https://scholar.google.com/citations?hl=zh-CN&user=RMFYKDYAAAAJ&view_op=list_works&gmla=ABEO0YpFxJq8w-fxYbaoNpDQh90oNAkj7t9EYk-ip4E_TzYhk62QxTuIRPomkLY1YLSSnY9Bbfts6MivJ5oLLy2vx5ZefZdSpexTZVX5ibI">Google Scholar</a>
     &nbsp;&nbsp;&nbsp;
 	🖇  <a href = "https://penghui-du.com/">Personal Website</a>&nbsp;&nbsp;&nbsp;